-When water supplies are threatened, communities face the risk of drought and famine.
-Large aquifers are often used as irrigation and agricultural resources which directly affect the food supply.
-An example of this is the Ogallala River Basin beneath the Great Plains of the United States, which has seen mass depletion as a result of overuse.
-If the aquifer isn't replenished more quickly than it is being depleted, it will cause major problems for the inhabitants of the region in the future (Conserve Energy Future).
+When water supplies are threatened, communities risk drought and famine.
+Large aquifers are often used as irrigation and agricultural resources, directly affecting the food supply.
+An example is the Ogallala River Basin beneath the Great Plains of the United States, which has seen mass depletion due to overuse.
+If the aquifer isn't replenished more quickly than it is being depleted, it will cause major problems for the region's inhabitants in the future (Conserve Energy Future).

 Groundwater depletion will cause surface water to become shallow.
-Because groundwater flows into freshwater bodies and underlays seas and oceans, a shortage of groundwater will also reduce surface water drastically and in turn affect aquatic life and the ecosystem at large.
+Because groundwater flows into freshwater bodies and underlays seas and oceans, a groundwater shortage will also drastically reduce surface water and, in turn, affect aquatic life and the ecosystem at large.

 Though we categorize our water sources by name – groundwater, seawater, surface water – there technically are no barriers that separate these bodies; they flow freely into each other.
-Groundwater flows into rivers and rivers flow into the ocean.
-If groundwater is depleted excessively, there is potential for the less occupied aquifers to get contaminated with seawater.
-This can eventually lead to higher prices of drinking water due to higher purification costs.
+Groundwater flows into rivers, and rivers flow into the ocean.
+If groundwater is depleted excessively, there is potential for the less-occupied aquifers to get contaminated with seawater.
+This can eventually lead to higher drinking water prices due to higher purification costs.

-According to the USGS, groundwater pumping has a direct connection to the appearance of sinkholes on the surface of the earth.
-As groundwater is pumped, the negative pressure and excess movement of water causes unnatural disruption in the porous rock, allowing for instability in the rock formation and ultimately collapse.
+According to the USGS, groundwater pumping directly connects to the appearance of sinkholes on the earth's surface.
+As groundwater is pumped, the negative pressure and excess movement of water cause unnatural disruption in the porous rock, allowing for instability in the rock formation and ultimately collapse.

 Even Greater Depths

-Groundwater depletion will require us to go deeper into the earth in order to find water, which will require more resources and sophisticated equipment.
+Groundwater depletion will require us to go deeper into the earth to find water, requiring more resources and sophisticated equipment.

 The Gravity of the Situation